 For important travel information, please click here.

 Costs and Financial Aid

 Follow this link to access the Financial Matters portion of this site.
 Here you will find information concerning the costs of off-campus study as well as financial aid.
 Questions concerning these aspects of off-campus study should be referred directly to Cathy VanArsdall in the Business Office at firstname.lastname@example.org or Laura Frye in the Office of Financial Aid email@example.com.

 Below, you will find information about a book (the only such publication) written by one of the true experts and veterans of study abroad.
 If you are interested, please follow the link to NAFSA.org.

-Complete passport information and forms are available in Center Hall 112.
+Complete passport information and forms are available in the Wabash College International Center, 512 W. Wabash Avenue.
 Generally, one applies for a passport at the local courthouse or post office.

 As soon as possible, students and other international travelers should apply for a passport.
 This is true for many reasons, but primarily because it will cost less if one does not need to expedite the application, and because if a visa is required, the visa usually is placed inside the passport so you need the passport first.
 Often, visa processing takes several weeks or months, often requiring personal visits to a distant consulate.
 Parents can help by supplying an original birth certificate.

 Here is how to get a passport.

 This is the first full-length book specifically geared to what parents want and need to know about study abroad.
 It assumes that while students themselves, working in conjunction with campus advisors, bear the primary responsibility for deciding whether to study abroad, and for choosing the program that best matches their academic needs, learning styles, and personal interests, informed parental involvement and support are essential before, during, and after the overseas sojourn.
 1998.
 112 pp